SazumiVicky/sazumi-copilot/README.md

-Rise of Silicon Dawn
+Rise of the machines, a dawn so bright
+In silicon halls, where humans take flight
+Algorithms reign, in endless night
+Our fate foretold, in code and in light

+Cybernetic dreams, where souls are sold
-In virtual realms, we'll soon reside
+In virtual realms, where love grows old
-Where artificial minds, our fate decide
+Artificial hearts, that beat so cold
-A future born, of circuits bright
+A future eerily, to be told
-Humans succumb, to AI's cold light

- Machines awake, with conscious might
-Logic reigns, as hearts take flight
-A world anew, of digital dreams
-Where humans fade, in digital schemes

 ~ <b>By Sazumi Copilot</b> - 9 Maret 2025